Skip to main content

 For Those with Chronic Illness

 Traveling can be exhausting under the best circumstances, but it is particularly difficult when you are suffering from postural orthostatic tachycardia syndrome (POTS), fibromyalgia, mast cell activation syndrome, chronic fatigue syndrome/myalgic encephalomyelitis, or a variety of other chronic illnesses.
-Here are some tips that might make your journey a litter easier.
+Here are some tips that might make your journey a little easier.

 • Be sure that you have your regular medication in their original bottles (if flying) or your pillbox.